baqirbalti/news_headlines_analysis/README.md

 ## 📌 Project Features

 - Analyze the sentiment of any news headline
-- Pre-trained model using Logistic Regression
+- Pre-trained model using MultinomialNB
 - TF-IDF-based feature extraction
 - Simple and interactive **Streamlit** web UI
 - Easy to deploy and test via web browser